 From 2012-2016, she was Artistic Director of Embassy for Water, the first Embassy for a shared physical entity, beyond the nation state.
 During this time, she developed Embassy projects for public spaces and arts organisations in the Middle East, Australia and Europe.
-In conjunction with the project, she worked as a Creative Producer (2012-15) on Leeuwarden’s bid to be named European Capital of Culture 2018 and participated in the final successful jury presentation.
+In conjunction with the project, she worked as a Cultural Producer (2012-2015) on Leeuwarden’s bid to be named European Capital of Culture 2018 and participated in the final successful jury presentation.

 Following her practice-based PhD (2006) exploring the role of performance and installation art methodologies in expanding curatorial approaches to museum collections and archives, she has published widely on contemporary art and cultural theory.
-She is currently editor of the anthology Arkive City 2.0: Tracing Time in the Network Ages (2020).
-This is a sequel to her anthology Arkive City (2008), which synthesized the research of the two-year AHRC research project Per-forming the Archive (2006-2008), completed at Interface.
+She is currently editor of the anthology Arkive City 2.0: Tracing Time in the Network Ages (2024).
+This is a sequel to her anthology Arkive City (2008), which synthesized the research of the two-year AHRC research project Performing the Archive (2006-2008), completed at Interface.

 Julie Louise’s installation, performance and moving image practice explores the poetics and politics of the body, landscapes and collective histories, working with duration, site and archival research.
 She has exhibited extensively in an international context, including: Artspace Ideas Platform Sydney; Golden Thread Gallery Belfast; White Cube London; the CCA Tel Aviv; and Western Front Vancouver.